 October is Energy Action Month!

-In Montgomery County, we celebrate Energy Action Month 2 ways: by hosting fun, free events around the County and by sharing easy tips to help residents and businesses save energy and money.
+In Montgomery County, we celebrate Energy Action Month by sharing easy tips to help residents and businesses save energy and money.

 TIP 1: Make a COUNTER argument